Optometry - MOptom

 Year: 4

-This clinical practice module further builds students' clinical testing and management skills under supervision in a clinical placement setting, typically an optometry practice or optometry department within a hospital.
+This clinical practice module builds students' clinical testing and management skills under supervision in a clinical placement setting, typically an optometry practice or optometry department within a hospital.
 The module ensures that students can work effectively and efficiently in the clinical environment, including in relation to differential diagnosis, consent, risk assessment, professionalism in optometric practice, eye care for vulnerable patients and those with additional needs.
-The role of the optometrist as a leader will also be explored.
+The role of the optometrist as a leader will be explored.

 Advanced Clinical Practice 2